 Heat pumps are rising in popularity as people come to realize the extent of the benefits they provide.
-Their construction and method of operation allows them to provide a heat output equal to that of more traditional furnace and boiler systems, but with only a fraction of the cost.
+Their construction and method of operation allow them to provide a heat output equal to that of more traditional furnace and boiler systems, but with only a fraction of the cost.
 They’re both energy efficient and safe.
 How do heat pumps actually accomplish this feat?
 Read on to learn about the inner workings of heat pumps, and how they can provide such substantial advantages.

 Heat Pump Anatomy